Nasser Khalili: Bibliography

 Khalili is the author of The Timeline History of Islamic Art and Architecture, first published by Worth Press in 2005.
 It has been published in six editions, including in English, Arabic, French and Dutch.
 He is the co-author, with Nahla Nassar, of A selection of Islamic Art at the Brunei Museum (published 1990) and co-author, with Basil William Robinson and Tim Stanley, of the two-volume Lacquer of the Islamic Lands (published 1996 and 1997).
 He has also overseen the publication of dozens of volumes relating to his collections, including catalogues and scholarly essays.
+An autobiography, The Art of Peace, was published by Penguin Books on 2 November 2023.

 Recognition

 He has been awarded many honours, including being the only non-Christian to have received knighthoods from two Popes.
 Pope John Paul II awarded him Knight of the Pontifical Equestrian Order of St Sylvester (KSS) and Pope Benedict XVI further elevated him to Knight Commander in that order (KCSS) for his pursuit of peace, education and culture among nations.
 In 2012, he was further honoured in this field by UNESCO who appointed him a Goodwill Ambassador.
 In early 2016 he was awarded the rank of Officier in the Legion of Honour by President François Hollande in a ceremony at the Élysée Palace.

 He was knighted in the 2020 Birthday Honours for services to inter-faith relations and charity.